Application Deadlines

 Requirements for Graduate Readmission

-A graduate applicant who was admitted to a master’s degree, or graduate certificate, licensure or endorsement program, and completed courses at Northeastern but stopped attending for more than three consecutive semesters, may apply for readmission as a graduate student.
+A graduate applicant who was admitted to a master’s degree, or graduate certificate, licensure or endorsement program, and completed courses at Northeastern but stopped attending for more than six consecutive semesters, may apply for readmission as a graduate student.
 The applicant may or may not have earned graduate college credit at another university, college or trade school.

 Graduate applicants readmitted to master’s degree programs at Northeastern should complete the Free Application for Federal Student Aid (FAFSA) as early as possible to determine eligibility for federal and state student aid.
 The school code to enter for Northeastern Illinois University is 001693.
 Student readmitted to graduate non-degree programs (i.e. graduate certificates, licensures and endorsements) are not eligible for federal and state student aid.